kroi2010/Tic-Tac-Toe/README.md

 ## Tic Tac Toe

 Project was created for Pass the Keys.
+It is cross-browser, responsive app with material look and feel.

 ### React

 This is a single-page application built with React.
 It mainly consists of 2 parts:
-- Intro screen, where you can select whether you want to play in pair or agains AI.
+- Intro screen, where you can select whether you want to play in pair or against AI.
 - Game itself.

 ### Redux